Particularization

 With a goal of particularizing in February 2026, below is a tentative timeline.

-Early December: Elder Candidate Interviews and Exams
+December 9: Elder Candidate Interviews and Exams [DONE]

-December 11: Announcement of Elder Candidates
+December 11: Announcement of Elder Candidates [DONE]

 January 20: Presbytery Meeting where Our Particularization is Approved

-February 2026: Official Particularization Service and Celebration
+February 8: Official Particularization Service and Celebration Lunch